mister-what/regexpstructor/README.md

   .withAnyCase() // make case insensitive .searchOneLine(); // single line search

-// compile the reStructor into a regExp const regex = reStructor.compile();
+// compile the uuid reStructor into a regExp const regex = uuid.compile();

 // use it:
 regex.test("a019bc3f-1234-5678-9abc-def012345678"); // result: true